bus-time/backend/README.md

     ...
   ```

-3. Promote just created database to be a default one so that its URL will be accessible via
+3. Promote just created database to be a default one.
-`DATABASE_URL` evironment variable.

   ```
   $ heroku pg:promote HEROKU_POSTGRESQL_<COLOR>_URL
   ```

-5. Push the repository to Heroku via a convenience script.
+4. Push the repository to Heroku via a convenience script.

   ```
   $ ./push-to-heroku